openstreetmap/stateofthemap-2024/venue/index.md

 <h3>Bus Travel Within East and Southern Africa</h3>

 Road transport is commonly used within East African countries on a daily basis because of the good road infrastructure, security, and cost effectiveness.
-The recent infrastructural developments and easened custom borders process,  have made bus travelling easier in other neighbouring regions to the south and central of Africa.
+The recent infrastructural developments and easened custom borders process have made bus travelling easier in other neighbouring regions of south and central Africa.

 <h2 class='space-bottom1' id='moving-around'>Moving around Nairobi</h2>